pranigopu/appliedStatistics/README.md

 # Applied statistics
-This repository records the learning, lab work and examinations done in the applied statistics course of my master's in AI degree (and maybe after the course's completion as well).
+This repository records the learning, lab work and examinations done during and after the applied statistics course of my master's in AI degree.

 ## Additional links
 The following is the link to my Google Drive folder containing more detailed notes for applied statistics:<br>[appliedStatistics](https://drive.google.com/drive/folders/1e9IoNfvnuUaHBwfzlJzKmCta0sVJWykH?usp=sharing)